 A key campaigning issue in Penn is ‘Save the Seven Cornfields’, relating to the proposed housing development on green belt land near Penn Common.
 Local Tories have cynically attempted to take credit for this people-powered grassroots campaign, even as their candidates and councillors in other parts of the city campaign against developments on brownfield sites.
 The real test will come when the government’s proposed planning reforms, which abolish the green belt and will make it easier to build on sites like the Seven Cornfields, come before Parliament.
 Wolverhampton South West’s Tory MP Stuart Anderson says he wants to protect the green belt, but he’s never voted against the government.

-Other issues in Penn include:
+Other issues in Penn include climate, the economy, and Brexit.

 Penn is a marginal ward.